DysprosiumS/SciPlot/README.md

 !New!

-Create 2 empty txt files and copy their paths to this code.
+Create 3 empty txt files and copy their paths to this code.

+!Attention!
+Dont forget to delete printing parts before use - these are only for cheking possible errors in calculation.